turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 ---
 # Deploy your very own secretNFT

-## Introduction
+# Introduction

 For a high level introduction to Non-Fungible-Tokens see the [first installment of this series](https://learn.figment.io/network-documentation/secret/tutorials/create-your-first-secret-nft).
 In this tutorial we will download and compile the [snip721 reference implementation](https://github.com/baedrik/snip721-reference-impl), deploy it onto the secret testnet and interact with the contract, minting your own secret NFTs.
-Contrary to the [previous tutorial](https://learn.figment.io/network-documentation/secret/tutorials/create-your-first-secret-nft) we will configure the contract ourself and learn about access-right management of secret contracts and tokens on the way.
+Unlike the [previous tutorial](https://learn.figment.io/network-documentation/secret/tutorials/create-your-first-secret-nft) we will configure the contract ourselves and learn about access right management of secret contracts and tokens on the way.

-## Prerequisites
+# Prerequisites

 This tutorial assumes that you have completed the [Secret Learn Pathway](https://learn.figment.io/network-documentation/secret/secret-pathway) already, as we will be building upon that foundation of knowledge and skill.
 If you have not already done so, you would be wise to take the time to complete the Pathway.
 We will start with the same project folder as in section 5 of the Pathway.

-### Requirements to successfully complete this tutorial
+# Requirements

 * The latest version of [NodeJS](https://nodejs.org/en/) installed \(use of nvm, the node version manager, is _encouraged_ for web3 developers\)
 * A code editor like [VSCode](https://code.visualstudio.com/Download), Theia, Atom, _etc_.